kunstek47/oauth/README.md

 ## To get started:

-1. Install node modules (dependencies) from both Destkop and Server modules!
+1. Install node modules (dependencies) from both app and server modules!

->In terminal first open "Desktop" folder with **cd Desktop** and run `npm install`.
+>In terminal first open "Desktop" folder with **cd app** and run `npm install`.
 Then exit from "Desktop" with **cd ../** and then open "Server" folder with **cd Server**.
 When you are in Server folder also run `npm install`.